Banging Up Your Geometry In 3dsmax

 This has a few advantages, first off, your noise can be very specific.
 Every set piece has a history, why did it get banged up?
 Did something fall on it?
 Was it damages on purpose?
 Was it neglected?
 Maybe a specific bang in a specific area can relate to the story your image / animation is trying to tell.
 Take a look at the example above, I crumpled the left hand ridge on the box.
 This seems like a spot a character may pick up a box such as this, so if it's crumpled that might infer that the character who picked this up is very strong, so strong he actually damaged the box when he picked it up.
 And there's a big gash on the right lower side, which suggests maybe the box was dropped.
 So maybe the big strong guy also isn't very careful.
 And there are chips off the edge of the cover, which suggests the box may get opened a lot.
 You see, from a simple prop and a little damage, as well as adding realism, we can also get a whole story which can be used to enhance the story you want to tell.

-The big disadvantage is that it takes longer to do, and if you change your mesh later on, you may need to throw away your manual bangs and bumps and redo them after you've modified your base mesh.
+The big disadvantage is that it takes longer to do, and if you change the topology of your base mesh later on, you may need to throw away your manual bangs and bumps in the Edit Poly modifier since it's based on geometry that may no longer exist.

 Combining Procedural and Manual